goofy2k/ESP32_faust2api/README.md

    NEED tot solve memory issues, e.g. by:
 	- setting low requirements for logging (esp-idf reduce firmware size)
 	- using a less memory-hungry connection method (e.g wired UART/I2C to peer ESP32 as hub)

+4. Use external RAM
+   - https://faustdoc.grame.fr/tutorials/esp32/ (this is about static data..)
+   - https://docs.espressif.com/projects/esp-idf/en/release-v3.3/api-guides/external-ram.html (Note: this link is for esp-idf V3.3)
+   - https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/performance/size.html (use this to see % used)

  #### Testing some API calls: